Search

 • Is Mumbai Chhatrapati Shivaji Intl the only airport in Mumbai?

-No, there are 2 airports in Mumbai.
-These are Mumbai Chhatrapati Shivaji Intl and Pune Lohegaon.
+No, there are 3 airports in Mumbai.
+These are Mumbai Chhatrapati Shivaji Intl, Pune Lohegaon and Navi Mumbai Intl.

 • What is the busiest day to depart from Mumbai Chhatrapati Shivaji Intl Airport?

-The day with the most flights departing from Mumbai Chhatrapati Shivaji Intl Airport is generally Monday, with an average of 8 flights leaving the airport.
+The day with the most flights departing from Mumbai Chhatrapati Shivaji Intl Airport in the past week was Friday, with 965 flights leaving the airport.

 Airport information - Mumbai Chhatrapati Shivaji Intl